 The Company has determined that its time charter-in contracts contain both a lease component (lease of the vessel) and a non-lease component (technical operation of the vessel).
 The Company has allocated the contract consideration between the lease component and non-lease component on a relative standalone selling price basis.
 The standalone selling price of the non-lease component has been determined using a cost-plus approach, whereby the Company estimates the cost to technically operate the vessel using cost benchmarking studies prepared by a third party, when available, or internal estimates when not available, plus a profit margin.
 The standalone selling price of the lease component has been determined using an adjusted market approach, whereby the Company calculates a rate excluding the operating component based on a market time-charter rate information from published broker estimates, when available, or internal estimates when not available.
-Given that there are no observable standalone selling prices for either of these two components, judgment is required in determining the standalone selling price of each component.
+Given that there are no observable standalone selling price of each component.